sadatmousavi/novatab/README.md

 # 🚀 NovaTab – Smart New Tab Launcher

-Turn your new tab into a powerful productivity hub.
+Turn your new tab into a lightning-fast, AI-friendly productivity hub..

 ---